binnyva/DZG-Notes/Addiction Assessment.md

 3. Inability to Control use
 4. Craving - psychological or physical

-Note: Neither withdrawal symptoms nor tolerance are required for addiction.
+Note: Neither [[Symptoms of Withdrawal|withdrawal symptoms]] nor tolerance are required for addiction.